Dhairya-Khara/Sudoku/README.md

 ## Getting Started
 The easiest way to interact with the program is to run the included executable file (SudokuGUI.exe).
 Do not move the location of the file.
-Instead run it from the root directory since it requires some dependencies included in the root folder.
+Instead run it from the root directory since it requires several included dependencies.

 ## Installation Guide
 After cloning the repository, install all the required dependencies using pip.